Illinois Secure Choice Savings Program

 - Do not offer a qualified employer-sponsored retirement plan

-Qualified retirement plans include:
+Qualified retirement plans that satisfy Illinois Secure Choice Savings Program requirements include:

 - 401(a) or 401(k) – Qualified plan including profit sharing plans and defined benefits plans